Gribbly's Day Out: The energy web

 Another challenge is a large energy web, which covers large portions of the landscape and needs to be navigated carefully.
-Contact with the web is painful, however certain sections of the web may be turned on and off to allow travel around the landscape.
+Contact with the web is harmful, but certain sections of the web may be turned on and off to allow travel around the landscape.
 It was created to contain Seon, a mutated Blabgorian who was corrupted when he absorbed evil psi-energy.
 He was deemed insane and thought too dangerous to be free, so the web was meant to keep him out of trouble.

 The game

-The basic premise for the game required the player to control Gribbly and navigate him through each of the 16 surreal 8-way scrolling landscapes in an attempt to locate and rescue eight baby Gribblets and returning them to the safety of the home cave.
+The basic premise for the game requires the player to control Gribbly and navigate him through each of the 16 surreal 8-way scrolling landscapes in an attempt to locate and rescue eight baby Gribblets and returning them to the safety of the home cave.

 Gribbly can hop and levitate around each of the levels and can blow bubbles to defend himself.
 Once a Gribblet is located, Gribbly can pick up the hapless offspring and carry it to safety.
 Once only a single Gribblet remains on a level, the energy web fails, freeing Seon.
 This usually results in a mad rush to get the remaining Gribblet to safety before succumbing to his attacks.
 Once all the Gribblets are either saved or killed, the level ends and Gribbly is transported to the next level.